Medius named an Approved

 electronic invoicing requirements in France?

-Medius’ AI-powered automation platform efficiently handles tasks such as data capture, processing, and payment of supplier invoices and expense reports.
-This significantly reduces processing times across the entire source-to-pay process and within accounts payable.
+The Medius AI-powered automation platform streamlines data capture, processing, and payment for supplier invoices and employee expenses, significantly reducing processing times across the entire source-to-pay cycle and improving the overall accounts payable performance.

 Notable features to accelerate supplier invoice and expense processing: